Dimuthu-10/Covid_19-dashboard/README.md

 # Covid_19-dashboard
-This is a about Covid_19 analysis of Sri lanka
+This is a about Covid_19 analysis of Sri lanka<br>
+I am Using Power BI tool to analyse these data.<br>
+If there is Any issue please let me know through Pull Request<br>
+these all data i used until 2021.05.17.

 ## Data Resources
 Global data - 'https://github.com/owid/covid-19-data/tree/master/public/data'<br>